 How Can You Get Your License Back After a Texas DWI?

 You can appeal a DWI driver’s license suspension; however, you must file your appeal within 30 days of the start of your suspension.
 If the appeals court reverses the original suspension, TxDPS will reissue your license.
+A Dallas DWI attorney can guide you through this process and may be able to get your charges dismissed or dropped.

 Otherwise, you can have your license reinstated at the conclusion of your suspension period.
 To get your license reinstated and keep it active, you must pay an annual surcharge of $1,000 to $2,000 for three years from the date of your conviction.